MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/customize-the-office-fluent-ribbon-by-using-an-open-xml-formats-file.md

 ---
-title: Customize the Office Fluent Ribbon by using an Open XML formats file ms.prod: office ms.assetid: 562d79a2-c1eb-126a-1567-ddd0253f5972 ms.date: 06/08/2017
+title: Customize the Office Fluent ribbon by using an Open XML formats file ms.prod: office ms.assetid: 562d79a2-c1eb-126a-1567-ddd0253f5972 ms.date: 06/08/2017
 ---

-# Customize the Office Fluent Ribbon by using an Open XML formats file
+# Customize the Office Fluent ribbon by using an Open XML formats file

 The ribbon component of the Microsoft Office Fluent user interface gives users a flexible way to work with Office applications.
 Ribbon Extensibility (RibbonX) uses a simple, text-based, declarative XML markup to create and customize the ribbon.